+Should you avoid the MLS when selling your house in Detroit?
 If you own real estate, you have probably heard of the MLS.
 It’s a members-only website that is joined by real estate agents and brokers in the area.
 They have a local level, a state level and a national level.
 Joining this association designates the agent as a Realtor.
-They must pay to access this service.
+Sometimes it makes more sense to avoid the MLS when selling for various reasons.

 Picking the Wrong Real Estate Agent

-Reason #1 to avoid the MLS when selling your house in Detroit is picking the wrong agent.
+Reason #1 to avoid the MLS is picking the wrong agent to work with.
 There are so many agents to choose from, how are you supposed to know exactly who to choose?
 Do you pick the person with the most ads or do you go with the lady your friend recommended?

 Time On the Market